trampgeek/moodle-qtype_coderunner/Readme.md

 ### How it works

-When a student starts a quiz, an instance of each quiz question is generated.
+When a student starts a Moodle quiz, an instance of each quiz question is generated.
 As each quiz question is instantiated, certain variables need to be defined, such as the order in which shuffled options will be presented in a multichoice question.
-These variables are "frozen" throughout the lifetime of that particular question instance, including when it is subsequently reviewed or regraded.
+These variables are essentially "frozen" throughout the lifetime of that particular question instance, including when it is subsequently reviewed or regraded.

 When a CodeRunner question is instantiated, the template parameters field is processed by the Twig template engine.
-Usually this will have no effect, but if the template does actually include embedded Twig code, the output from Twig will be different from the input.
+If there's no embedded Twig within the template, the template parameters field will not change.
+However, if the template does actually include embedded Twig code, the output from
+Twig will be different from the input.
 Usually any embedded Twig code will make at least one call to the Twig *random* function, resulting in one or more template parameters having randomised values.
 The above example shows a case